Last Updated on June 24, 2022 by Jason Harris

 7. Reports of Miracles and Answers to Prayers

 I have experienced numerous answers to prayer and even miracles throughout my life.
 I think life itself is a beautiful and amazing miracle!!
 I have also come to believe miracles and answers to prayer are not highly specific evidence of the literal truth claims of any religion.
+Highly specific tests or evidences are needed to rule in truth claims.

 Adherents from nearly every religious tradition in the world report experiencing miracles and receiving answers to prayers supporting their beliefs.